pymupdf/PyMuPDF/docs/annot.rst

       :arg int dpi: (new in v1.19.2) desired resolution in dots per inch.
 If not `None`, the matrix parameter is ignored.

       :arg colorspace: a colorspace to be used for image creation.
-Default is *fitz.csRGB*.
+Default is *pymupdf.csRGB*.
       :type colorspace: :ref:`Colorspace`

       :arg bool alpha: whether to include transparency information.
 Default is *False*.